MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/oracle-database.md

 Supported Oracle versions:

-* Oracle Server 9 and later
+* Oracle Database Server 12c (12.1.0.2) and later
-* Oracle Data Access Client (ODAC) software 11.2 and later
+* Oracle Autonomous Database - all versions

-Before you can connect to an Oracle database using Power Query, you need to install the Oracle client software v8.1.7 or greater on your computer.
-To install the 32-bit Oracle client software, go to [32-bit Oracle Data Access Components (ODAC) with Oracle Developer Tools for Visual Studio (12.1.0.2.4)](https://www.oracle.com/technetwork/topics/dotnet/utilsoft-086879.html).
-To install the 64-bit Oracle client, go to [64-bit ODAC 12c Release 4 (12.1.0.2.4) Xcopy for Windows x64](https://www.oracle.com/technetwork/database/windows/downloads/index-090165.html).
+Before you can connect to an Oracle database using Power Query, you need to install the Oracle Client for Microsoft Tools (OCMT).

->[!Note]
->Choose a version of Oracle Data Access Client (ODAC) that's compatible with your Oracle Server.
-For instance, ODAC 12.x doesn't always support Oracle Server version 9.
-Choose the Windows installer of the Oracle Client.
-During the setup of the Oracle client, make sure you enable *Configure ODP.NET and/or Oracle Providers for ASP.NET* at machine-wide level by selecting the corresponding checkbox during the setup wizard.
-Some versions of the Oracle client wizard selects the checkbox by default, others do'nt.
-Make sure that checkbox is selected so that Power Query can connect to your Oracle database.

-To connect to an Oracle database with the [on-premises data gateway](/data-integration/gateway/), the correct Oracle client software must be installed on the computer running the gateway.
-The Oracle client software you use depends on the Oracle server version, but always matches the 64-bit gateway.
+To connect to an Oracle database with the [on-premises data gateway](/data-integration/gateway/), 64-bit OCMT must be installed on the computer running the gateway.
 For more information, go to [Manage your data source - Oracle](/power-bi/connect-data/service-gateway-onprem-manage-oracle).

 ## Capabilities Supported